Attorney John Barry Beemer, is a career as a trial lawyer that spanned over 50 years, won trials that had a national impact.

 The case had been plagued by false rumors from the very start.
 Initial reports told of the victim being beaten with a tire iron, of having been set upon by a gang of youths, all of which proved false.
 The lack of headway in the police investigation caused agitation which kept the rumor mill going to the point that fear was generated in the Borough.
 The talk, although unfounded, spread throughout the region.
 When Bruno was arrested and charged emotions ran high

 The case was thus concluded in a Court of law, free of the hysteria which surrounded it at the outset.
 The disposition of the case was based on what evidence the prosecution was able to present in Court, not on emotion or opinion . . .
 Justice was served.

 A columnist for The Scranton Times wrote: "An awful lot of lessons should have been learned this week as a result of the Joseph Whah case tried in Lackawanna County Court.
 The news media should have learned something about accurate reporting.
 All of us should have learned not to convict a person before he is tried in Court . . .
 I can't help feeling the news media contributed to fostering and spreading many of the ill-founded rumors that prevented resolution of this case much earlier."

 John Barry Beemer was born September 4, 1941 in Scranton, Pa., to Ellis T. and Rosemary Costello Beemer.

 In 1967, he and his wife, who had graduated law school that year, moved to Scranton where Barry was Law Clerk to United States District Judge William J. Nealon.
 As he did with all of his law clerks, Judge Nealon remained a mentor and friend throughout Barry's career.

 In 1968, Barry joined the law firm of Warren, Hill, Henkelman & McMenamin.
 The firm had an extensive trial practice, which consisted of defending insurance companies, railroads and corporations.
-While this was excellent training in the art of advocacy, Barry decided he wanted to represent plaintiffs and, therefore, in 1972, at the age of thirty, Barry was a founding partner in the Scranton law firm Beemer, Brier, Rinaldi & Fendrick.
+While this was excellent training in the art of advocacy, Barry decided he wanted to represent the injured and accused and in 1972, at the age of thirty (30), Barry was a founding partner in the Scranton law firm Beemer, Brier, Rinaldi & Fendrick.
 In 1977, he became the President of the successor firm Beemer, Rinaldi, Fendrick & Mellody, P.C.

 In 2010, Barry was joined in law practice by his son, Bruce, who had spent fourteen years in the Allegheny County (Pittsburgh) District Attorney's Office.

 In 2011, Pennsylvania Attorney General Linda Kelly named Bruce her Chief of Staff and he took a leave of absence from the firm.
 Subsequently, Bruce headed the Criminal Division of the Attorney General's Office and then became First Deputy Attorney General of Pennsylvania.
-Governor Wolfe appointed Bruce Pennsylvania's Inspector General on July 5, 2016.
-Governor Wolfe stated: Bruce Beemer has earned a reputation across the Commonwealth as a tough Prosecutor, effective Administrator and thoughtful legal mind.
+Governor Wolfe appointed Bruce Pennsylvania's Inspector General on July 5, 2016, charging Bruce with the mission to fight waste, fraud and abuse across state government.

 Attorney Beemer served on the Board of Directors of the Lackawanna Bar Association and was Chairman of the Association's Civil Rules Committee for three years.
-He taught law as an Adjunct Professor at the University of Scranton and lectured lawyers on evidence and environmental law topics.
+He taught law as an Adjunct Professor at the University of Scranton and has lectured lawyers on evidence and environmental law topics.
 He is a member of the American, Pennsylvania and Lackawanna Bar Associations.

 In the community, Attorney Beemer chaired the Committee which drafted the Constitution and Bylaws of The Lackawanna United Fund; chaired the Professional Group Division of The Cancer Drive; coached several years in The Abington Little League and officiated and coached in The Abington Basketball League.
 He was Annual Fund Co-Chairman for the University of Scranton National Fund Raising Effort in 1972.